 Scholarships, renewable for three more years, are available to graduating public high school seniors of Western North Carolina's Charles D. Owen High School, Madison High School, or McDowell High School.

-Applicants must be planning to attend North Carolina State University or the University of Tennessee at Knoxville, and intend to study forestry management or environmental science.
+Applicants must be planning to attend a college or university in North Carolina or Tennessee, and intend to study forestry management or environmental science.

 The scholarship program is administered by The Community Foundation of Western North Carolina.
 Please direct any questions about this scholarship to the Foundation's Scholarship Officer, Lezette Parks, at firstname.lastname@example.org.